 The car bodies were decorated with three number roundel transfers and having certain detail features picked out in Silver paint including the radiator openings and some of the raised details such as bonnet catches and fuel filler caps.

 The axle mounts in the very first cars were actually holes through raised semi-circular sections in the Chassis sides through which the Axles passed.
 This meant that the Wheels and Axles including the Ratchet Wheel on the Rear Axle had to be assembled with the Chassis.
 When the cars required attention this also meant that getting access to some of the internal components was restricted.
-Later the rear axle mountings were modified with an open section to the top and this then enabled the pre-assembled Rear Axles to be snapped in or out of these mountings making access easier.
-Similarly the front axle mountings were modified enabling the Front Axles also to be snapped in or out easily.
-These different versions of the Chassis – having both solid mounts and with both open – have been seen on both colour variants of the Vibrator-motor Ferraris and Coopers but not on any of the other cars.
+Later both the rear axle mountings and the fronts were modified with an open section to the top and this then enabled the pre-assembled rear axles or front axles to be snapped in or out of these mountings making access easier.
+These different versions of the Chassis, having both solid mounts and with both open, have been seen on both colour variants of the Vibrator-motor Ferraris and Coopers but not on any of the other cars.
 Since these different versions have been seen both on the Yellow Ferraris and the Blue Coopers it is assumed that these changes must have taken place between September 1961 and the introduction of the Maseratis and Vanwalls in November 1962.
 A couple of Chassis have been seen with solid front mounts and open rears but since these are in such a minority it could well be that these were modified by their owners although there is also a possibility that these could have been modified by the factory as an interim measure and made available but it can’t be confirmed.

 The Chassis featured raised lettering in three lines centred on the underside between the Guide Pin and the line of the rear axle: ‘WRENN “152” CAR NAME’ on the top line, ‘patents pending’ on the second and ‘MADE IN ENGLAND’ on the bottom line.
 The vibrator motor Coil Assembly featured a chromium plated cover with four tabs protruding downwards.
 When the Coil Assembly was fitted these projected through slots in the Chassis and were folded inwards to retain the Coil Assembly.
 The Speed Lever was slid through from the inner surface of the Chassis to project out underneath the Chassis so giving access without having to open up the car body.